University of Lincoln

 The University of Lincoln is a public research university in Lincoln, England, with origins dating back to 1861.
 It gained university status in 1992 and its present name in 2001.
 The main campus is in the heart of the city of Lincoln alongside the Brayford Pool.
 There are satellite campuses across Lincolnshire in Riseholme and Holbeach and graduation ceremonies take place in Lincoln Cathedral.

 History

 19th and 20th centuries

 The University of Lincoln developed out of several educational institutions, including Hull School of Art (1861), Hull Technical Institute (1893), the Roman Catholic teacher-training Endsleigh College (1905), Hull Central College of Commerce (1930), and Kingston upon Hull College of Education (1913).
-These merged in 1976 into Hull College of Higher Education, with a change of name to Humberside College of Higher Education in 1983, when it absorbed several courses in fishing, food and manufacturing.
+These merged in 1976 into Hull College of Higher Education, with a change of name to Humberside College of Higher Education in 1983, absorbing several courses with international reputations and recruitment established by Grimsby College of Technology in fishing, food and manufacturing, which were delivered across both sites.

-It became Humberside Polytechnic in 1991.

 In 1992 it was one of many UK institutions to become full universities, as the University of Humberside.

-The university developed a new campus to the southwest of Lincoln city centre, overlooking the Brayford Pool.
+The university developed a new campus to the southwest of Lincoln city centre, championed as a key regeneration policy by the new coalition administration of Lincolnshire County Council, on a site overlooking the Brayford Pool.
+Links with Grimsby College were severed and the university's campuses in Hull closed.
 It was renamed the University of Lincolnshire and Humberside in January 1996, entering its first 500 Lincoln based students in September 1996.

+Queen Elizabeth II opened the university's main Lincoln campus, the first new city-centre campus built in the UK for several decades.
+Over £375 million has been invested at Brayford Pool, transforming a city-centre brownfield site, revitalising the area and attracting investment from the retail, leisure and property sectors.
+Economists estimate that the university has created at least 3,000 new jobs in Lincoln and generates more than £250 million a year for the local economy – doubling previous local economic growth rates, which Rob Parker, who led the council that pushed the redevelopment project through, cited facilitating the university campus as his greatest achievement in politics.